ElmerReal/Trambo-CloudFormation/Network/README.md

 # Network/network.yml
-El archivo [network](/Network/network.yml) es el template que que crea toda la infraestructura de la VPC.
+The file  [network](/Network/network.yml) is the template which creates all the resources needed by the VPC.

 # RouteTable publica